Podcast interview questions can make or break a show. 😬

-Today we will share with you our top 34 questions to help your guests open about their life, their work or their favorite food (if that’s your ultimate goal).
-Your listeners will be thrilled to discover them under a new light that will make you stand-out from all the other interview-style podcasts.
+Today we are going to share with you our top 50 questions to help your guests open up about their life, their work, or their favorite food (if that’s the answer you’re after).
+Your listeners are going to be thrilled to discover them or see them in a new light.
+Plus it will make you stand out from all the other interview-style podcasts.

-This will be a great start, but keep in mind that the ultimate goal for you is to create your own questions (and even find a signature question).
-To help you, we will also share our do’s and don’ts at the end of this article !
+The list is be a great start, but keep in mind that the ultimate goal for you is to create your own questions (and even find a signature question).
+With that in mind, we will also share our do’s and don’ts at the end of this article. 🧑🏫

-To help you better prepare for your interview, we divided the list into 2 categories: the personal questions and the professional questions.
+To help you better prepare for your podcast interview, we divided the list into two categories: Personal questions and the professional questions.

 Personal questions for interview-style podcasts : 🤝

 - How would you be described by your friends and your family?

 - How would you describe yourself (using one, two or three words)?

 - What are you passionate about in life (and maybe how do you spend your free time)?